 Ross nodded.
 “How much deeper do you think it will go?”

 “A fair bit.
 Some of the beds over to St.Austell are deeper than fifty fathoms.
 The problem is piling the attle and stent.
 There’s five or more tons of it to every ton of pure clay.
 I thought to drop some of it down the old mine workings, but it isn’t really practical.”

 Ross glanced up at the growing hill of pale rubble a short distance beyond the pit.
 “Well, there’s space enough – the soil here is too barren for farming.
 It’s a shame nothing will grow on the tip - not even grass.
 But at least it’s screened from the house by the trees.
 How many of the workers will we be able to keep on over the winter?”

 “All of the men, and most of the women.
 I’m thinking to set up a horse whim over there.”
 He pointed to the far side of the pit.
 “As we’re digging deeper, the labour of bringing up the blocks becomes harder.
 With a bucket and tackle it will be much quicker.
 And as the pit widens, we can use the men to open another sluice, increasing production.”

 Instead, it had been almost the reverse.
-For much of Jeremy’s boyhood he had been absent.
-More conscientious than most about his duties as a Member of Parliament, he had often been in London or off on some mission abroad.
+For much of Jeremy’s boyhood he had been absent, more conscientious than most about his duties as a Member of Parliament, or off on some mission abroad.